 Perched on the top of a revolving tower, Tong Le boasts stunning views of the Marina Bay and an exclusive dining experience.
 This restaurant holds exclusive private dining rooms as well as three luxuriously furnished rooms for gatherings and events.
 Indulge in delectable cuisine in lavishly decorated rooms.
 An added touch: the extensive karaoke facilities.

-Perched on the 62nd floor of One Raffles Place, this eight-seater private dining room boasts sweeping views of the Marina Bay area.
+Perched on the 62nd floor of One Raffles Place and nestled inside Stellar at 1-Altitude, this eight-seater private dining room (called the Plenitude Suite) boasts sweeping views of the Marina Bay.
 But when the lights dim and the meal commences, it’s the dining table that quite literally sets the stage for the evening, not only in the multi-course feasts by executive chef Christopher Millar, but also in the light projections that illuminate the entire table.
 Those who have dined at Ultraviolet by Paul Pairet in Shanghai might find the audiovisual theatrics familiar, but here, Millar has a few more surprises up his sleeve, one of which involves guests being blindfolded as servers set the scene for a twinkling finale.